ndevvy/rails-lite/README.md

 # Rails Lite
-This is an App Academy project in which I implemented the basic functionality of Rails's controller base class and router.
+A metaprogramming project in which I wrote the basic functionality of Rails's controller base class and router.
 See /lib/ for the implementations.

 ## ControllerBase
   - Can redirect or render and tracks whether a response has already been built such that render and redirect can only happen once per controller action